oseparovic/SlidingIntroScreen/README.md

 If the above implementations are not sufficient for your purposes, you can either implement the `Behaviour` interface or subclass the `IntroButton.BehaviourAdapter` class.
 The adapter contains a simple getter/setter combo for `getActivity()` and `setActivity()`, and declares `run()` as abstract.
 This removes the need to write the same getter/setter boilerplate code for each `Behaviour` you define.

 ### DotIndicator and SelectionIndicator
-At the bottom of `IntroActivity`, a `SelectionIndicator` displays the user's current progress through the activity.
+At the bottom of each `IntroActivity` is a `SelectionIndicator` which displays the current progress through the activity.
 This library provides one concrete implementation of the `SelectionIndicator` interface called `DotIndicator`.
 By default, all `IntroActivity` instances have a `DotIndicator`.
 The methods of the `IntroActivity` provide a mechanism for setting a new indicator and modifying the existing one.
 Have a look into the Javadoc of `DotIndicator` to see the ways in which it can be customised.

 The `DotIndicator` class can be used in other contexts as well and isn't limited to this library.
 To create a `DotIndicator` in your custom layout, add: